d6p/azure-quickstart-templates/safekit-cluster/README.md

 + visit the credential url to get the client and CA certificates
 + After certificates installation, use the "start" button to connect to the console

-Beware, work in progress ... :umbrella:
+Beware, work in progress ... :umbrella: :umbrella: